swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 ## Prerequisites

-To get started, you'll need to install Neovim and a Swift toolchain.
+To get started, you'll need to install Neovim.
 The Lua APIs exposed by Neovim are under rapid development.
 We will want to take advantage of the recent improvements in the integrated support for Language Server Protocol (LSP), so we will need a fairly recent version